 [1.
 Nielsen FH, et al. Effect of dietary boron on mineral, estrogen, and

 [2.
 Nancy R. Green, Department of Nutrition and Food Science, Auburn University, Auburn,

 Alabama; and Arny A. Ferrando, National Aeronautics and Space Administration, Johnson Space Center,

 Branched-chain amino acids - BCAA

 are Leucine, Isoleucine and Valine.
 These three essential amino acids

 comprise a large part of muscle tissue and are frequently recommended to

-branched chain amino acids showed they were able to enhance fat loss
+branched-chain amino acids showed they could improve fat loss

 [1.
 Mourier A, Bigard AX, de Kerviler E, Roger B, Legrand H, Guezennec

 - Caffeine is a central nervous stimulant with mild diuretic properties, found naturally in coffee, tea, many soda drinks and chocolate.
 It is often used by athletes as a pre-workout stimulant and